Peergos/book/src/features/self.md

 > java -jar Peergos.jar daemon

+It needs a publicly routeable IP address, and inbound tcp and udp on port 4001 should be allowed.

 Browse to the localhost address printed on startup (it includes a single use signup token) to create your account.

 ## Public IP